All Episodes

 It makes zero sense.

-So anyway, Spencer Tillman, great guy, Dan Bangino, great guy.
+So anyway, Spencer Tillman, great guy, Dan Bongino, great guy.

-Also, I'm sure get into the issue of Colin Kaepernick later in the uh program today.
+Also, I'm sure get into the issue of Colin Kaepernick later in the program today.

-Uh, we've got Rick Unger and Jonathan Gillam as part of our debate.
+We've got Rick Unger and Jonathan Gillum as part of our debate.

-That's coming up uh in the course of the extravaganza that we have on the program today.
+That's coming up in the course of the extravaganza that we have on the program today.

-Also, more and more newspapers now they're the weighing in, now that you have these intelligence officials with like a collective hundred years of experience.
+Also, more and more newspapers, now they're weighing in now that you have these intelligence officials with like a collective hundred years of experience.

-I mean, Bill Binney alone has what 32, four years in the NSA as you know, one of our top intelligence guys, people of high position.
+I mean, Bill Binney alone has what 32, four years in the NSA as one of our top intelligence guys, people of high position.

-Uh that raises uh a huge narrative for the country and for Robert Mueller.
+That raises a huge narrative for the country and for Robert Mueller.

-And is Robert Mauler going to try and find out the truth and the facts on all of these issues, or go further with it?
+And is Robert Mueller going to try and find out the truth and the facts on all of these issues or go further with it?

-So that's all coming up in the in the course of the program today.
+So that's all coming up in the course of the program today.

-Their NBC News is reporting that apparently the left-wing news in this country, fake news took a break from their constant Russia, Russia, Russia, Russia.
+One other thing on Colin Kaepernick, before we move any further, their NBC News is reporting that apparently the left-wing news in this country, fake news, took a break from their constant Russia, Russia, Russia, Russia.

-Oh, he's gonna drop a nuclear bomb on North Korea, Korea, Korea, race, race, racist, racist, racist.
+Oh, he's going to drop a nuclear bomb on North Korea, Korea, Korea, race, race, racist, racist, racist.

 And they actually followed another story, this being about Colin Kaepernick.